-In establishing its objectives and strategies, the agency referred to the Louisiana State Parks Master Plan, the Statewide Comprehensive Outdoor Recreation Plan (2014-2019), the current interpretive program list and the agency's annual visitation reports.
+In establishing its objectives and strategies, the agency referred to the Louisiana State Parks Master Plan, the Statewide Comprehensive Outdoor Recreation Plan (2020-2025), the current interpretive program list and the agency's annual visitation reports.

 The Louisiana State Parks Master Plan is the guiding document for the acquisition, planning and construction of new and existing sites and facilities.
 In addition to the recommendations contained in the master plan, the agency regularly receives requests to conduct feasibility studies for the acquisition and development of other sites.
 The Division of Resource Planning and Development is responsible for these projects, repair and expansion projects and technical assistance provided to other state and local entities as requested.
-The number of Capital Outlay projects, feasibility studies, technical assistance projects and requests in a given year.
+The number of Capital Outlay projects, feasibility studies, technical assistance projects and repair work undertaken depends on the needs and requests in a given year.
 Those activities are not contemplated under this strategic plan.